 If you have friends who are entrepreneurs, their references can help you achieve a headstart in connecting with potential investors.
 Taking part in events organized by angel funds and entrepreneurship promotion organizations such as TiE can help you build contacts and feel the pulse of what is really going on in the market.

-There are several investors who can be reached online including AngelList, CrunchBase, and CapRally.
-These sites enable entrepreneurs to create their profile, find people who are willing to invest and build professional contacts.
-Some like CapRally not only helps you find investors but tracks your performance, finances and revenue flow once you get it but it comes with a subscription fee.
+Several investors can be reached online, including AngelList, CrunchBase, and CapRally.
+These sites enable entrepreneurs to create their profile and find people willing to invest and build professional contacts.
+Some like CapRally not only helps you find investors but tracks your performance, finances and revenue flow once you get it, but it comes with a subscription fee.
 Although better investment s can happen only through face-to-face contact and discussions, it is worth supplementing it with online efforts across the globe.

-Some college graduates work as a team and come up with a good product or project and get them displayed in a leading entrepreneurship event.
+Some college graduates work as a team and develop a good product or project and get them displayed in a leading entrepreneurship event.
 Or get them published in a box item in a local newspaper or website.
-This, in turn, may be shared by social media and it gets talked about.
+This, in turn, may be shared by social media, and it gets talked about.
 It opens the door for investors to notice your idea or innovation and increase the chance of attracting them to your project.
-Students in engineering colleges and technical universities sometimes make use of the incubator facility which contains office space, fabrication facility, small meeting rooms and other infrastructure to start off their venture.
+Students in engineering colleges and technical universities sometimes use the incubator facility, which contains office space, fabrication facility, small meeting rooms and other infrastructure to start off their venture.
 This helps keep initial costs lower and help build the business.
-And when they have developed a viable business model they can move out from the incubation facility and also get noticed by angel funds.
+And when they have developed a viable business model, they can move out from the incubation facility and also get noticed by angel funds.

 Look for newspaper reports about funding requirements of innovative projects by angel funds and venture funds.
 These days they get sufficient space in business newspapers, magazines, and webzines.
-Examine closely what type of projects were sponsored by the investors and this helps in shortlisting potential funding agencies.
-For eg. some funds may be more focused on life science and biotechnology, some funds may be more active in investing in green or environmental projects, still, others may be interested in education, rural or agri-business.
+Examine closely what type of projects were sponsored by the investors, which helps in shortlisting potential funding agencies.
+For, e.g. some funds may be more focused on life science and biotechnology, some funds may be more active in investing in green or environmental projects; still, others may be interested in education, rural or agri-business.

-Many wealthy businessmen are willing to fund innovative projects that may die due to lack of money.
-They may have a foundation to support such ventures just as N R Narayana Murthy of Infosys and Ratan Tata of the Tatas.
+Many wealthy businessmen are willing to fund innovative projects that may die due to a lack of money.
+They may have a foundation to support such ventures, just as N R Narayana Murthy of Infosys and Ratan Tata of the Tatas.

-By 2015, Ratan Tata had funded over 10 projects covering wind energy, e-commerce and IT some based on emails received from the startup business entrepreneurs.
-All such projects submitted are vetted by a senior advisor working under Tatas group.
-These businessmen have a team who track news reports for innovative projects and offer monetary support after proper evaluation of it.
-Most often the advisors or evaluators of these businessmen give only thirty minutes time to entrepreneurs to present their case.
+By 2015, Ratan Tata had funded over 10 projects covering wind energy, e-commerce and IT, some based on emails received from the startup business entrepreneurs.
+All such projects submitted are vetted by a senior advisor working under the Tatas group.
+These businessmen have a team who track news reports for innovative projects and offer monetary support after properly evaluating them.
+Most often, these businessmen’s advisors or evaluators give only thirty minutes time to entrepreneurs to present their case.
 Those who succeed in making an impression are called for further rounds for shortlisting.

-Some government agencies such as science and technology ministry, rural affairs, the environmental ministry may be announcing grants from time to time for young researchers and entrepreneurs having innovative ideas to promote.
+Some government agencies such as the science and technology ministry, rural affairs, and the environmental ministry may be announcing grants from time to time for young researchers and entrepreneurs to promote innovative ideas.
 Although they may not be sufficient to start a venture, it provides the seed capital to take care of initial expenditures.
-Most often they may not require any repayment.
-But the disbursement may be closely monitored and based on the performance of the new venture, the funding process would be done in installments.
+Most often, they may not require any repayment.
+But the disbursement may be closely monitored, and based on the new venture’s performance, the funding process would be done in installments.

-Several major entrepreneurship events also feature contests inviting innovative ideas for funding process.
-They are also done by large enterprises and universities.
-The Amazon Web Services Start-up Challenge gives away annual rewards of $50,000 while Massachusetts Institute of Technology (MIT) provides $350,000 for prospective entrepreneurs based on pitching, and launch contests.
+Several major entrepreneurship events also feature contests inviting innovative ideas for the funding process.
+Large enterprises and universities also do them.
+The Amazon Web Services Start-up Challenge gives away annual rewards of $50,000, while the Massachusetts Institute of Technology (MIT) provides $350,000 for prospective entrepreneurs based on pitching and launch contests.

 According to some businessmen, new entrepreneurs spend a huge amount of time scheduling interviews, meetings, presentations with angel funds and investors that they don’t get the time to innovate or improve their products or face the customer who will bring the money that should keep the company going on for years.

-When angel funding or venture funding is pumped into the company, you are under constant pressure to deliver above average returns because that is when the angels can make money.
-You may also be forced to have fancy offices and interiors to show the world that you have received the funding and create an impression among your clients.
+When angel funding or venture funding is pumped into the company, you are under constant pressure to deliver above-average returns because that is when the angels can make money.
+You may also be forced to have fancy offices and interiors to show the world you have received the funding and create an impression among your clients.

 Fed up with running around for funds, some consultants may also offer to negotiate on your behalf or get funding requirements from some agency they know.
 It is better to treat such consultants with caution and try to raise more money from friends and relatives in the initial phases.

-Early years of a new startup business is beset with teething troubles and raising money is only one among them.
-There are no easy ways to raise funds- some have used family money and savings, others may have used more of venture funding process or even borrowing at high rates of interest.
+The early years of a new startup business are beset with teething troubles, and raising money is only one among them.
+There are no easy ways to raise funds- some have used family money and savings; others may have used more of the venture funding process or even borrowed at high-interest rates.

-This has been a guide to raise some initial funding requirements from the family and friends circles, set the business going and approach angel funds for investments.
+This has been a guide to raising some initial funding requirements from the family and friends circles, setting the business going, and approaching angel funds for investments.
 These are the following external link related to funding requirements.